-The distinction between lost and extinct is a matter of time and certainty.
+These three categories are ranked, with the first two indicating concern for species that could be on their way to extinction.
+Imperiled status indicates reductions in geographic range or population density, while the distinction between lost and extinct is a matter of time and certainty (also see discussion here).
 Knowing that a species is extinct, never to be seen again, will, in most cases, require decades of searching before scientists and naturalists agree.
-In contrast, being “lost” means that a species has not been found in recent years.
-A threshold of 10 years without positive records of a species in the wild has been suggested, and we support that suggestion but also encourage authors to adapt the threshold to the situation and the organism.
-For example, a lower threshold for the number of years might be appropriate for a conspicuous species or a species where search effort has been intense.
-In all cases, it is useful to remember that the designation of lost is a kind of hypothesis, subject to change with additional information, which is of course why we have Rediscoveries as one of our article types.
+In contrast, being “lost” means that a species has not been found in last 10 years.
+It is useful to remember that the designation of lost is a kind of hypothesis, subject to change with additional information, which is of course why we have Rediscoveries as one of our article types.

 Amount of search effort is not explicitly considered in the definition of lost species, which simply means that a species has not been documented in the wild within the last decade (Long & Rodríguez 2022; full citation below).
 The documentation of search effort is of course valuable, and more search effort without a positive observation will generate greater confidence that a lost species might be at risk of extinction (or, extinct) and add urgency to the description of a species as lost.